-1. Having High Downtime
+Having Low Downtime

 As a Fire Mage, due to having filler spells, there is always something you could be casting.
-Which means, any time you are not casting something, you lose lots of damage.
+This means, any time you are not casting something, you lose lots of damage.
 This is most often due to movement.
 Many people end up casting a lot of Scorch while moving; although this is better than not casting anything at all, Scorch deals very little damage, so there are multiple other better ways to deal with movement.

 The first one is not Fire Mage specific, but it goes for all casters.
 Plan your movement.
 If you know that in 10 seconds you need to be at a specific position, you should use the Global Cooldown of any instants that you use in your normal rotation to slowly move to that position.
 Since Fire Mages use quite a lot of instants, especially Pyroblast, you can stutter step towards your desired location during the Global Cooldown.

 Knowing How To Sim Yourself

 It is impossible to correctly play and optimize a Fire Mage without using Raidbots to sim your own character.
 There are simply too many variables involved to intuitively figure out what gear to wear and so on without simming it first.
 Generally speaking, a simulation should be the first and final say in the gear you end up wearing for any given situation.